hapax/hapax.github.io/assets/bloch.md

 \hat{\mathbb{C}^4} \overset{p}{\to} \mathbb{S}^8.
 $$

-But this where the nice Hopf slicings stop, since there are no more division algebras for us to define a Hopf map with!
+But this where the Hopf slicings stop!
+There are no more division algebras for us to define a Hopf map with.

 #### Two qubits